Official links for British residents and visitors:

 Pirámides de Güímar an “ethnographic park” with an eye to the history, nature and geography of Tenerife.
 It has a lovely atmosphere, different sections, gardens, a museum, as well as those “pyramids”.

 Teide astounding geography, incredible views.
-The link is to the Teleférico website, with information about the national park, activities, the cable car, getting a permit to go to the very top, and the Refugio Altavista where one can stay overnight.
-Whether it’s a drive into the crater or a climb to the summit, Mt Teide is an absolutely essential visit.
+The link is to the Teleférico website, with daily notices about whether the cable car is open or not due to weather conditions or maintenance, as well as information about the national park, activities, permits to climb to the very top of Mt Teide, and the Refugio Altavista where one can stay overnight.

 - To get to the summit, the timetable is 9am to 4pm, last ascent at 4pm, last descent at 4.50.
 Permits are granted by the National Park administration, and can only be arranged online at reservasparquesnacionales.es.
 If using the cable car, it costs €12 for a resident adult, 25 for a non-resident.
 If staying overnight at the Refugio, see the teleférico link just above to book.

 - Many people ask about camping around Teide.
-Since it’s a national park, camping is strictly controlled, and a permit/authorization is necessary every time The following links should help with the options, and how to apply: Cabildo (English); Todo Tenerife.
+Since it’s a national park, camping is strictly controlled, and a permit/authorization is necessary every time The following links give the available options, and how to apply: Cabildo (English); Todo Tenerife (Spanish).

-- PLEASE NOTE: Teide is a staggering 3,718m high, making it the highest point in Spain and the third highest volcano in the world.
+- PLEASE NOTE: the peak of Teide is a staggering 3,718m high, making it the highest point in Spain and the third highest volcano in the world.
 The caldera, and indeed the national park generally, has an average altitude of over 2,000m.
-Please note that atmospheric changes start at an altitude of around 2,500m.
-This can cause altitude sickness, but more specifically, can cause problems for those suffering heart and lung conditions, who can also begin to suffer repercussions at lower altitudes.
-Such people are advised not to go above the level of the caldera, the average altitude of which is over 2,000m, and so should not go up in the cable car, nor to try to ascend the peak of Teide itself.
+Atmospheric changes start at an altitude of around 2,500m, and that is the point at which altitude sickness can begin to be experienced, but also, more importantly, a height at which those suffering heart and lung conditions can experience problems.
+Such people are advised not to go above the level of the caldera, and so should not go up in the cable car, nor to try to ascend the peak of Teide itself.
 Those with severe heart or lung conditions would be well advised not actually to go even as high as the caldera itself.

 Los Imprescindibles – the essentials: the Tenerife tourism authorities’ list of unmissables.